keqinw/keqinw.github.io/_pages/late.md

 <img src="https://github.com/keqinw/keqinw.github.io/raw/master/images/brake-delay-MBRL-DATS.gif" height="250">
 ![](https://github.com/keqinw/keqinw.github.io/raw/master/images/result_dats.png)

 DATS results outperformed other methods due to the data augmentation to obtain a better dynamic model.
-Instead of relying only on the state before n steps , DATS utilizes the information of the previous n steps and the following n actions to predict the current action
+Instead of relying only on the state before n steps, DATS utilizes the information of the previous n steps and the following n actions to predict the current action.
+Specifically, the success rate raised from 24% (PETS) to 74% (DATS), and the average error distance decreased from 1.26m (PETS) to 0.34m (DATS).